BernhardDenner/puppet-userstudy-controller/puppet_introduction.md

 ### `host` Resource Type

-`host` is a built-in resource type to manipulate entries of '/etc/hosts' files.
+`host` is a built-in resource type to manipulate entries of `/etc/hosts` files.

 Important attributes:
 * `name`: hostname, if not given resource title is used
 * `ensure`: whether the host entry should be `present` or `absent` (default:
   `present`)
 * `ip`: IP address used for this host entry.
-If you supply an invalid IP address the `host` resource type fails.
+If you supply an invalid IP address, the `host` resource type fails.
 * `host_aliases`: any host aliases for this host.
 Multiple values must be specified as an array.
 * `target`: full path to hosts file. (default: '/etc/hosts')